 To reflect on how these platforms and technologies evolved to satisfy our collective hunger for content, let's take it back to Bill Gates, ca. 1996.
 Even then, when the Internet was in its infancy, Gates foresaw some of what lay ahead:

 Now that we're past the days when logging online was a chore and streaming video was a fantasy, some things remain true: companies have seized the opportunities that lie in developing digitally-specific content strategies.
 Reader interaction is part and parcel of nearly any piece of content; and, perhaps most perceptively, readers grow exasperated with ad bombardment.

-Among the basic facts of life that the Internet is altering—besides the little things, like the survival of cable networks and finding your soulmate—is audiences’ responses to advertising.
-As users began to spend large chunks of their days online, more and more of their time became an occasion for advertising than when options were limited to primetime television and highway billboards.
-Users got savvy to traditional display ads, making it less likely that they'll click through.
-Now audiences expect advertising, in and of itself, to have purpose: interesting information, valuable advice, or a few minutes of entertainment.
+Among the basic facts of life altered by the Internet—besides the little things, like the survival of cable networks and finding your soulmate—is audiences’ responses to advertising.
+As readers began spending large chunks of their days online, more and more of their time and attention became available to advertisers, especially relative to when options were limited to primetime TV, print newspaper, and highway billboards.As advertising on the internet matured, audiences began to expect advertising, in and of itself, to have purpose: interesting information, valuable advice, or a few minutes of entertainment.
 Old methods of advertising are simply no longer enough to engage audiences.